Henri Bernard SINDORFF

 At the age of 19, Harry passes his exams at the St. Odulphus Lyceum in Tilburg for Gymnasium, issued in both Algemeen Handelsblad 20-06-1940 as well as in Nieuwsblad van het Zuiden 18-06-1940 both newspapers.

-Harry is Vice President of the school board in 1939 at St. Odulphuslyceum - issued for 40y lustrum
+Henri is Vice President of the school board in 1939 at St. Odulphuslyceum - issued for 40y lustrum

 In may 1940 Tilburg was already targeted by German bombing, resulting into 14 death and Tilburg remained an extremely heavily target during the war in less a material way.
 Also Dutch Wikipedia published on these events (link headline) "92 inhabitants from Tilburg died during enforced labor", "of 400, 130 Jewish people murdered" and the fights to liberate Tilburg from 14 to 27 October 1944 costs 54 people from Tilburg their lives, including Henri's oldest brother, Jan Karel Sindorff, who died on 26 October 1944 close to his home.
 Jan Karel was part of the LBD, the Lucht BeveilingsDienst, or the Air Defense.